 7. Abu Dhabi International Airport, United Arab Emirates

 The seventh highest control tower is located at Abu Dhabi International Airport, United Arab Emirates.
-It has a height of 109 meters (358ft) and consists of an 20 storey building.
+It has a height of 109 meters (358ft) and consists of a 20-storey building.
 It is positioned between the 2 tracks (13R / 31L - 4 100; 13L / 31R - 4 100).
 The tower was inaugurated in 2011 and is part of the airport development project.
-Airport capacity could increase to 27 million passengers by 2017 and by 40 million passengers by 2030.
+The airport's capacity could increase to 27 million passengers by 2017 and up to 40 million passengers by 2030.

 8. Vienna International Airport, Austria

-The Vienna International Airport control tower measures 109 meters (358ft) and is in the position of 8 globally.
-It offers a very good view over the two runways of the airport (11L / 29R - 3 500 meters; 16 / 34 - 3 600 meters).
+The control tower of Vienna International Airport measures 109 meters (358ft) and is ranked 8th globally.
+It offers a very good view of the two runways of the airport (11L / 29R - 3 meters; 500/16 - 34 meters).